 ZZ plants, also known as Zamioculcas zamiifolia or aroid palms, are popular for a reason.
-Not only do these lovely evergreens add glossy texture and deep green color to your indoor garden, but they’re also one of the easiest houseplants to care for.
+Not only do these lovely evergreens add glossy texture and deep green color to your indoor garden, but they’re also one of the easiest houseplants to care for and are rich in meaning and symbolism.
 They tolerate a wide range of soil, light, and moisture conditions and rarely need fertilizer or repotting.
 Best of all, they’re resistant to most pests and diseases.
 Read on to learn about how to deal with common ZZ plant pests, diseases, and other problems.

 - Common ZZ Plant Pests & Diseases – The Essentials